JuneBascaran/MDEF/docs/term1/07-Extended Intelligence.md

 During this sessions, we have been arguing about what intelligence is and how that has been transferred in the current machines.
 Proposing ethical questions such as, could a machine make decisions for us?
 What would happen if they did? could they take control of our lives?
 Also, they gave us information of how Artificial Intelligence works and the main parts that make it up: dataset, neural network and training.

 There exist different neural networks for many different functions.
-In this few weeks working with IA, we have been texting with Colab, a free cloud service hosted by Google to foster research on Machine Learning and Artificial Intelligence, some neural networks based on image classification, object recognition, motion detector and others.
+In this few weeks working with IA, we have been texting with Google Colab, a free cloud service that facilitates the research of Machine Learning and Artificial Intelligence without having a neural network on your own computer.

+## Google Colab
+Thanks to this tool we have been able to work with some neural networks based on image classification, object recognition, motion detector and others.

+As an example, we used an AI to recognize different objects and for detect movements.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">